wds4/DCoSL/dips/coreProtocol/README.md

 ## Under construction

 Maybe categorize "core protocol" DIPs as more general principles, less protocol per se:
+- xx: The central role of graphs (nodes + edges) in DCoSL: data = a
 - 00: principle of relativity
 - 01: explicit, not scraped
-- rewrite 03: The central role of graphs
 - 02: unique identifiers (move from 100b)
+- 03: represent a graph as a simple list

 - perhaps the basic idea of a "word" should be moved here? (currently 100)